sca075/mqtt_vacuum_camera/README.md

 ### Current Release: [![GitHub Latest Release][releases_shield]][latest_release]

 ### How to install:
-Please foolow the instructions in [here](./docs/install.md).
+Via [HACS](https://hacs.xyz//setup/download) please foolow the instructions in [here](./docs/install.md).
 This detailed guide is to setup the camera, there are you can can find the instructions to configure the client that will grab the vacuum data from HA.

 ## Futures:
 1) **Automatically Generate the calibration points for the lovelace-xiaomi-vacuum-map-card** to ensure full compatibility to this user friendly card.